embumila/alx-system_engineering-devops/0x00-shell_basics/README.md

-Moving all files beging  with Uper case
+Delete all files in current directory that ending with ~